 Distributed and open systems are widely employed in the simulation and management of highly complex scenarios in dynamic environments.
 To this end, such systems should act in quasi-real time to changes occurring in the environment adopting the most suitable behavior for reacting to the new conditions.
-Agents can provide a good way for solving complex problems and they are very useful to both design and implementation levels [12][13].
+Agents can provide a good way for solving complex problems and they are very useful to both design and implementation levels [13][14].

 The ability of simulating complex hierarchical organization provides further utility to the design of multi-agent systems (MAS from now on).
-In other words, organizations can be seen as a set of constraints [3] that rules the behavior of every single agent in a multi agent society.
+In other words, organizations can be seen as a set of constraints [4] that rules the behavior of every single agent in a multi agent society.

 The implementation of an organization in a MAS is normally decided at design time.
 The way in which a MAS may re-organize itself has then to be investigated from two different points of view, i.e. the design (methodological) and the implementation point of view.
-A robust approach to agent organizations comes from the work of Hubner et al. [9] where a definition of an organizational model (Moise+) is presented.
+A robust approach to agent organizations comes from the work of Hubner et al. [10] where a definition of an organizational model (Moise+) is presented.
 MASs designed in accord with the Moise+ model are able to re-organize their processes and then react to what occurs in the environment.

 Organizations are described in the Moise+ model by three main views: the structural, the functional and normative perspectives.
 In this model an organization is established a priori (created at design-time) and the agents ought to follow it.
 The structural and functional view are considered almost independent while the normative dimension is used for establishing a link between them.
-Furthermore, the Moise+ model is complemented with a development tool called J-Moise+[6], a Jason extension allowing developers to use Jason for programming agents and their organizations [1].
+Furthermore, the Moise+ model is complemented with a development tool called J-Moise+[7], a Jason extension allowing developers to use Jason for programming agents and their organizations [1].
 This is nevertheless a powerful tool, but it is not still adequately supported by a well defined methodological approach.

 Some researchers have developed in the past other methodologies for MASs where some aspects of organization were modeled.
-In [14] the concepts of environment, roles, interactions and organizational rules are considered as organizational abstractions.
-Another example has been proposed in [2] where holarchy represents the organization structure of the MAS made of holons [4] hence the main element to be developed for building the MAS organization.
+In [16] the concepts of environment, roles, interactions and organizational rules are considered as organizational abstractions.
+Another example has been proposed in [3] where holarchy represents the organization structure of the MAS made of holons [5], hence the main element to be developed for building the MAS organization.
 Despite the number of methodologies only few of them cover the entire process lifecycle, from analysis to implementation, and above all very few is aided by tools.

-In this paper a preliminary version of MoT (Moise + Tool) is presented.
-MoT covers the phases from the agent organization design to Moise+ code generation.
-MoT is based on a UML compliant graphical notation to represent the Moise+ specific elements and on a code generator in order to produce the final XML code containing the Moise+ organizational specification.
+In this paper we introduce a portion of methodological approach devoted to design MAS organizations and a preliminary version of a specific case tool, named MoT (Moise + Tool), for supporting our approach from design production to automatic code generation.

+In particular, MoT is based on a UML compliant graphical notation to represent the Moise+ specific elements and on a code generator in order to produce the final XML code containing the Moise+ organizational specification.

-MoT has been realized by using a known tool, Metaedit+ by Metacase [11][5], that offers a valid environment for domain specific modeling.
+MoT has been realized by using a known tool, Metaedit+ by Metacase [12][6], that offers a valid environment for domain specific modeling.
 Metaedit+ provides means for creating an ad-hoc modeling language with concepts and rules from a well specific problem domain, and notation to be used for drawing diagrams.
-For the purpose of the presented work we created a graphical notation for representing organization that is based on UML.